eotacioglu/adaptive_button/README.md

 ```
 #Sized property

-You can customize the size of the AdaptiveButton using the "width" and "height" properties.
+You can customize the size of the AdaptiveButton using the `width` and `height` properties.
 ```dart
 @override
 Widget build(BuildContext context) {